 Kolkata is the only city in India where trams still run and the tram network here is a comfortable and reliable public transport option.
 The oldest electric tram network in Asia, Kolkata's trams also have no carbon emissions and so are a good shot of green power as well as a photo opportunity.

 Taxi transport from Netaji Subhash Airport (CCU) may be challenging with the various outdated taxi meters of the city's countless yellow cabs — a bit of math is requires since the fares are multiplied by arbitrary amounts, depending on the placement of the meter.
 Meters that hang out the taxi window multiply the fare four times, but internal meters only require the fare to be doubled.
 The Kolkata Metro is India's first underground and it continues to expand into the new districts.
-It may prove to be your best bet for airport travel, to and fro.
+It may prove to be your best bet for airport travel.

 Spoken languages: Urdu, English